Christopher Vane, 10th Baron Barnard: Honours and accolades

 Lord Barnard received many honours.
-In 1930 he was invested as a Commander of the Order of St. Michael and St. George, and gained the honorary rank of Colonel in the service of the 6th Battalion of the Durham Light Infantry, his former unit.
+In 1930 he was invested as a Companion of the Order of St. Michael and St. George, and gained the honorary rank of Colonel in the service of the 6th Battalion of the Durham Light Infantry, his former unit.
 He was invested as an Officer of the Order of the British Empire in 1955.

 Decline and death

 In 1964 he gave up the Lord Lieutenancy of County Durham.
 Notably, a few weeks before his death he divested himself of all but 1713 acres of the 53000 acres Raby estate.
 He also resigned from the presidency of the County Territorial Army and Air Force Association.
 He died on 19 October 1964 at the Royal Victoria Infirmary, Newcastle upon Tyne.